 Many reasons.
 There are a variety of reasons why older workers face a harder time finding a job.
 One is age discrimination.
 Certain experiments show that resumes with clues that a candidate is older often do not generate the interviews that similarly qualified resumes from a younger people do.
 Even when they do get an interview, people in their 50s and 60s don’t get job offers at the same rate as younger folks.
 To some extent employers are not looking in the places where older workers hang out, and vice versa.
 Companies fear that older candidates might require more expensive health care insurance.
 Older candidates often do not have the latest job skills and qualifications, particularly in the technical world.
 They are probably not as adept at negotiating the digital recruiting marketplace, nor are they as flexible about relocation.

 Some are trying to help.
 One employer that is capitalizing on the market for older job seekers is Chroma Technology Corp in Vermont, which has 44% of its worker aged 54 or older.
 It offers training and sabbaticals to workers of all ages.
 A number of nonprofits are trying to assist older workers get good jobs.
-One of those is Nova Workforce Development Board, a nonprofit employment training agency in Silicon Valley.
+One of those is Nova Workforce Development Board, a nonprofit employment training agency in Silicon Valley which manage most of the country nonprofit bookkeeping.
 Another is New Directions Career Center, which helps women in central Ohio.
-Outfits like these try to “de-age” resumes and update skills to make candidates more attractive employment prospects, as well as work with employers and other organizations to hold job fairs.
+Outfits like these try to “de-age” resumes and update skills to make candidates more attractive employment prospects, as well as work with employers and other organizations to hold job fairs

 What can you do.
 If you are unfortunate enough to find yourself unemployed when you don’t want to be, there are some steps you can take.
 You do have to be active though, no one is going to seek you out if you don’t look!
 Here are some steps and resources that can help:

 - Look online and ask others what kind of organizations are available in your area to help older workers find jobs